If you propose staging an event on public land, you need to apply to the City of Greater Geelong for permission.

 1. Submit an Event Application Permit

-The Event Application Permit Form is available here or contact the City’s Event 5272 4139.
+The Event Application Permit Form is available here or contact our Events Team on 03 5272 4139.

 We have developed information to assist you in completing your event application form and understanding your obligations as an event organiser.